BjornL1/cycling-gothenburg/README.md

  - Social Media links in the footer of each page were tested manually to ensure they direct the user to the correct page and open in a new tab.

 - Browser Testing
-The Website was tested on Google Chrome, Firefox, Microsoft Edge, Safari browsers with no issues noted.
+The Website was tested on Google Chrome, Firefox, Microsoft Edge, and Safari browsers with no issues noted.

 - Device Testing
-The website was viewed on a variety of devices such as Laptop, iPhone 11, iPad to ensure responsiveness on various screen sizes.
+The website was viewed on a variety of devices such as Laptop, iPhone 11, and iPad to ensure responsiveness on various screen sizes.
 The website performed as intended.
 The responsive design was also checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.

 I also used the following website to test responsiveness:
 - Responsinator